 Dural puncture has been cited as a risk factor for meningitis in the septic patient.
-The presumed mechanisms include introduction of blood into the intrathecal space during needle placement and disruption of the normal protective mechanisms provided by the blood-brain barrier but are unproven.
-In 1919 Weed et al. (15) demonstrated that dural puncture performed in septicemic rats invariably resulted in fatal meningitis.
-In the same year Wegeforth and Latham (16) described 93 patients suspected of having meningitis who had diagnostic lumbar puncture and blood cultures.
-Thirty-eight patients had proven meningitis; the other 55 (six were bacteremic at the time of lumbar puncture) had normal cerebrospinal fluid.
+The presumed mechanisms include introduction of blood into the intrathecal space during needle placement and disruption of the normal protective mechanisms provided by the

+Epidural Abscess Epidural Hemorrhage Anterior Spinal Artery Syndrome Age of patient Any age 50% over 50 yr Elderly Previous history Infection ^a Anticoagulants Arteriosclerosis/hypotension Onset 1-3 days Sudden Sudden Generalized symptoms Fever, malaise, back pain Sharp, transient back and leg pain None Sensory involvement None or paresthesias Variable, late Minor, patchy Motor involvement Flaccid paralysis, later spastic Flaccid paralysis Flaccid paralysis Segmental reflexes Exacerbated ^a -later obtunded Abolished Abolished MRI/CT/Myelogram Signs of extradural compression Signs of extradural compression Normal Cerebrospinal fluid Increased cell count Normal Normal Blood data Rise in sed rate Abn coags Normal blood-brain barrier, but are unproven.
+In 1919, Weed et al. (15) demonstrated that dural puncture performed in septicemic rats invariably resulted in fatal meningitis.
+In the same year, Wegeforth and Latham (16) described 93 patients suspected of having meningitis who had a diagnostic lumbar puncture (LP) and blood cultures.
+Thirty-eight patients had proven meningitis; the other 55 (6 were bacteremic at the time of LP) had normal cerebrospinal fluid (CSF).
 Five of these six patients subsequently developed meningitis.
 These findings suggested that patients with bacteremia were at risk.
-The lumbar punctures in this study were performed during two epidemics of meningitis occurring at a military installation.
-These two historical studies provided support for the claim that lumbar puncture during bacteremia was a risk factor for meningitis.
+The LPs in this study were performed during two epidemics of meningitis occurring at a military installation.
+These two historical studies provided support for the claim that LP during bacteremia was a risk factor for meningitis.
 Subsequent clinical studies reported conflicting results.
-Pray (17) reported that the incidence of meningitis in children who underwent a diagnostic lumbar puncture during pneumococcal sepsis was no greater among patients who had normal cerebrospinal fluid results than among those who did not undergo diagnostic lumbar puncture.
-Eng and Seligman (18) retrospectively reviewed the records of 1089 bacteremic patients, including 200 patients who underwent lumbar puncture.
-There was no difference between the incidence of spontaneous and "lumbar puncture induced" meningitis.
-Teele et al. (19) reviewed the records of 277 children with bacteremias from 1971-80.
-Meningitis occurred in 7 of 46 (15%) children undergoing lumbar puncture with normal cerebrospinal fluid but in only 2 of 231 (1%) children who did not undergo lumbar puncture.
+Pray (17) reported that the incidence of meningitis in children who underwent a diagnostic LP during pneumococcal sepsis was no greater among patients who had normal CSF results than those who did not undergo diagnostic LP.
+Eng and Seligman (18) retrospectively reviewed the records of 1089 bacteremic patients, including 200 patients who underwent LP.
+There was no difference between the incidence of spontaneous and "LP induced" meningitis.
+Teele et al. (19) reviewed the records of 277 children with bacteremias from 1971 to 1980.
+Meningitis occurred in 7 of 46 (15%) children undergoing LP with normal CSF, but in only 2 of 231 (1%) children who did not undergo LP.
 These differences were statistically significant.
-In addition, children receiving antibiotics at the time of lumbar puncture were less likely to develop meningitis.
+In addition, children receiving antibiotics at the time of LP were less likely to develop meningitis.